abhinavyarragunta/dsa-project-3/README.md

 **Graph vs. Hash Table Time Complexity: Hash Table is faster because of its insertion and search method being of constant computational complexity.**

+This is also proven experimentally through the use of #include <chrono> which allows us to track the time of each implementation.
+For the input using only 1 user and the genres selected being "drama" and "horror", the graph was shown to have a time of 23899531 microseconds, meanwhile the hashtable was shown to have a time of 15845764 microseconds.
+This shows that the hashtable was indeed faster than the graph.

 In order to run the code in this repository, first clone the repository on to your local device, this can be through downloading it as a zip.
 Next, if you want to use a g++ complier.
 Run the following commands in order to execute the program: